farshidhesami/CnnClassifier/README.md

   - Write a data ingestion class.
   - Go back to root folder and run a code .(os.chdir("../"))
   - Run all code
-  - Go to .gitignore and add a artifacts/* in end of code for help to Git Commit .
+  - Go to .gitignore and add a artifacts/* in end of code for help to Git Commit(is used to ignore everything in the artifacts/ directory) .

+## Update the components:
+  - sdf